atrivedi1/phone_app/README.md

 Additionally, to account for a future where we would need to audit which products have been shipped to which hospital, I created an in-memory data store to keep track of order data.

 ## Outstanding Items
-There are definitely a few UI things I'd still like to clean up:
+There are definitely a few UI issues I'd still like to clean up:

 1) Given that a user will presumably not be operating out of more than 1 clinic/hospital (at least very often), I would want to preserve the user's hospital selection from previous orders
 2) Right now, when a user submits an order, I'm using jquery to reset the form data.
-I'm okay with this since the state of the app's child components is not changing on "submit", but nonetheless I'd like to clean this up.
+I'm okay with this since the state of the app's child components is not changing on "submit", but nonetheless this could be improved
-3) Even for v1, I would have preferred to have provided the user with a time estimate on their delivery - even if they're unable to see more granular status updated
+3) Even for v1, I would have preferred to have provided the user with a time estimate on their delivery - even if they're unable to see more granular status updates
 4) Right now, as mentioned, ONE user can single-handedly cause a particular product to go out of stock.
 From an ethical standpoint, I'd want to put a cap on how much of a given product a user can order.
 However I'd need to spend more time thinking through the underlying logic (e.g. "a user can select up to 5 units of a given product if Zipline has over 20 units in inventory")

 In addition, while I DID play around with various stubbed order data, I would want to create robust unit tests for the `createPackage` function to ensure that it's working as expected.

 ## Next Steps
-1) Multiple product functionality - In my mind, the first priority is to get doctors the supplies they need
+1) Multiple product functionality - In my mind, the first priority is to get doctors (and ultimately patients) the supplies they need as quickly and as efficiently as possible
-2) Order Tracking + Transparency - Once doctor's are able to order the supplies they need as easily as possible, the next area of focus would be to build out the order tracking functionality.
+2) Order Tracking + Transparency - Once doctors are able to order the supplies they need as easily as possible, the next area of focus would be to build out the order tracking functionality.
-3) Data persistence/Auditing - Lastly, would build out a route/controller to pull delivery data by hospital
+3) Data persistence/Auditing - Lastly, I would build out a route/controller to pull delivery data by hospital

 ## Extras
-In case you're curious, the todo.txt file provides a bit more insight into how I approached this exercise from an implementation standpoint.
+In case you're curious, the todo.txt file provides a bit more insight into how I broke this problem down from an implementation standpoint.